 Regent's Park Elegant park with boating lake, playgrounds, and open-air theatre.
 Hidden gem for picnics and the nearby Primrose Hill views.

 Highgate Cemetery Atmospheric Victorian cemetery with famous graves and guided tours.
-Eerie yet fascinating — a unique, offbeat experience (book ahead).
+Eerie yet fascinating,

 Sir John Soane's Museum The eccentric former home of architect Sir John Soane, crammed floor-to-ceiling with antiquities, Hogarth paintings, architectural models, and the massive sarcophagus of Seti I in a dimly lit crypt.
-A labyrinth of treasures preserved exactly as he left it in 1837 — free entry, but book timed slots as it's tiny and atmospheric.
+A labyrinth of treasures preserved exactly as he left it in 1837.

-God's Own Junkyard A dazzling warehouse of vintage neon signs in Walthamstow — glowing relics from old Soho sex shops, fairgrounds, and movie sets in a kaleidoscopic explosion of color.
-Free entry (weekends best), with a café for soaking up the psychedelic vibe — pure visual overload.
+God's Own Junkyard A dazzling warehouse of vintage neon signs in Walthamstow — glowing relics from old Soho shops, fairgrounds, and movie sets in a kaleidoscopic explosion of color.

 Comments